nrfconnect/sdk-nrf/applications/nrf_desktop/doc/usb_state.rst

 The nRF Desktop Peripheral devices by default use only a single HID-class USB instance.
 In that case, this instance is used for all the HID reports.

-Enable :kconfig:`CONFIG_DESKTOP_USB_SELECTIVE_REPORT_SUBSCRIPTION` to use more than one HID-class USB instance on nRF Desktop Peripheral.
+Enable :kconfig:option:`CONFIG_DESKTOP_USB_SELECTIVE_REPORT_SUBSCRIPTION` to use more than one HID-class USB instance on nRF Desktop Peripheral.
-Make sure to set a greater value in the :kconfig:`CONFIG_USB_HID_DEVICE_COUNT` option and create an additional :file:`usb_state_def.h` header in the configuration.
+Make sure to set a greater value in the :kconfig:option:`CONFIG_USB_HID_DEVICE_COUNT` option and create an additional :file:`usb_state_def.h` header in the configuration.
 The header assigns HID reports to the HID-class USB instances.
 A given HID report can be handled only by a single HID-class USB instance.
 For example, the file contents can look as follows: